kingsdigitallab/kdl-vqa/README.md

 ![Workflow](doc/bvqa-workflow.jpg)

-## Design principles

-* Ease of use
-* Reproducibility
-* Modularity
-* Parallel processing

 ## Requirements

 This tool has been tested with Python 3.10 on Linux (22.04) machines with a variety of GPUs (1080ti, 4090).

 Although a GPU is not mandatory for the moondream model, processing will be very slow without it.
+Some models (e.g. Qwen VL 2.5) may require more recent generation of GPUs to process larger images.

 BVQA has a `build` action to create a python virtual environment and install all dependencies automatically.